Shortages in Venezuela: Maduro administration

 By early 2017, priests began telling Venezuelans to label their garbage so needy individuals could feed on their refuse.
 In March 2017, despite having the largest oil reserves in the world, some regions of Venezuela began having shortages of gasoline with reports that fuel imports had begun.
 The government continued to deny there was a humanitarian crisis, instead saying there was simply less availability of food.
 Yván Gil, vice minister of relations to the European Union, said that an economic war had affected "the availability of food, but [Venezuela is] still within the thresholds set by the UN".
 Following targeted sanctions by the United States government in late-2017 due to the controversial Constituent National Assembly elections, the Maduro government began to blame the United States for shortages.
 It enacted 'Plan Rabbit', encouraging Venezuelans to breed rabbits, slaughter them and eat their meat.

 By early 2018, gasoline shortages began to spread, with hundreds of drivers in some regions waiting in lines to fill their tanks, sleeping overnight in their vehicles during the process.
 In a September 2018 Meganálisis survey, nearly one-third of Venezuelans stated they consumed only one meal per day while 78.6 percent of respondents said they had issues with food security.

 The Wall Street Journal reported in March 2019 that parts of barrio La Vega had been without water for almost a year; residents of the town of 120,000 said that water trucks come by infrequently, sometimes only to supply government supporters.

+Relaxed currency regulations

-Following increased international sanctions throughout 2019, the Maduro government abandoned socialist policies established by Chávez, such as price and currency controls, which resulted in the country seeing a rebound from economic decline.
-In a November 2019 interview with José Vicente Rangel, President Nicolás Maduro described dollarization as an “escape valve” that helps the recovery of the country, the spread of productive forces in the country and the economy.
+Following increased international sanctions throughout 2019 during the Venezuelan presidential crisis, the Maduro government relaxed price and currency control policies established by Chávez, which resulted in the country seeing a rebound from economic decline.
+After the Maduro administration enacted less strict currency regulations, shortages in Venezuela subsided.

+In a November 2019 interview with José Vicente Rangel, President Nicolás Maduro described dollarization as an "escape valve" that helps the recovery of the country, the spread of productive forces in the country and the economy.
 However, Maduro said that the Venezuelan bolívar will still remain as the national currency.